A deliciously easy vegetarian version of Cottage Pie. This Quorn Cottage Pie is easy to make and tastes amazing. A great weeknight family dinner.

 More Comfort Food Inspiration

-If you love comfort food then you’ll love these Cheesy Mashed Potatoes, perfect with veggie sausages and gravy.
+If you love comfort food then you'll love these Cheesy Mashed Potatoes, perfect with veggie sausages and gravy.
+My Vegetarian Stew is also one of our favourite comfort food dinners, perfect for when the weather gets cooler.

 Finally, if you prefer not to use Quorn then my Meat Free Cottage Pie is so tasty.